Fahadjr/COMP8677-Networking-and-Data-Security-Final-Project/README.md

 ## Work Description

 - Shellshock Attack with Reverse Shell <br/>
-- Local Client and Server using Socket Programming to launch attack <br/>
+- Local Client and Server using Socket Programming to demonstrate Trojan Horse Attack <br/>
-- Mini Implementation of Trojan Horse to encrpt user all files and decrypting it with key<br/>
+- Mini Implementation of Trojan Horse to encrpt user all files and to decrypt it with key<br/>

 ## Prerequisite